British man detained after climbing 72nd floor of Seoul skyscraper

 Police confirmed they took custody of the man but didn’t provide further details.

-Lotte officials said the man didn’t suffer any major injuries.
+The Lotte Property & Development, which operates the tower, said the man didn’t suffer any major injuries.
 The fire agency statement said he suffered a cut on his skin on the right knee.

 In 2018, French climber Alain Robert, known as “Spiderman” for his daring stunt, was also detained after climbing the 75th floor of the Lotte World Tower.
 Lotte officials said they heard he was eventually released and left South Korea after they told police they didn’t want to press charges for obstruction or trespassing.